 <zg-button> element is used both for core, internal buttons as well as offering a styled and flexible component for custom use.
 Depending on how it is used, ZingGrid interprets how to render the button accordingly.

 You can style and modify internal buttons without changing their behavior.
 Add text labels or change the default icon.
 Anything you don't change is rendered normally.

 The simplest modification is to add a text label and have the rest of the button render normally.
-To do this, just add your text label inside the button:
+To do this, just add your text label inside the button, like so:

 Internal buttons always have an

 action attribute which tells ZingGrid how to interpret its functionality.
 See all button actions here.

 Here is a list of ZingGrid's internal icons:

 To modify the internal button's icon or checkbox, you must directly tell the button which piece of it you are replacing.
 You do this by adding the appropriate